- Choosing the email addresses you want to use to receive support requests

 Wildcards are there as a way to handle incoming support address errors (as in the example above).
 When they are received, the default support address replaces the incorrect address.
 Also, wildcard addresses cannot be used in business rules.

-To enable wildcards for incoming support requests, see Setting a default support address.
+To enable wildcards for incoming support requests, see Accepting wildcard email addresses for support address.

 Using an external email domain instead of your Zendesk Support email domain